keu/docs/astro/upgrade-runtime.md

 This incompatibility results in breaking the GKEStartPodOperator.
 This operator inherits from the KubernetesPodOperator, but then overrides the hook attribute with the GKEPodHook.
 In the included version of the `cncf-kubernetes` providers package, the KubernetesPodOperator uses a new method, `get_xcom_sidecar_container_resources`.
 This method is present in the KubernetesHook, but not the GKEPodHook.
 Therefore, when it is called it causes the task execution to break.

-##### Using the KubernetesPodOperator on Astro Runtime 8

-Astro Runtime 8 introduced a bug related to using the KubernetesPodOperator without a configured Airflow connection.
-If you're using the KubernetesPodOperator on Astro Runtime 8, complete only one of the following setup steps to ensure that your tasks continue to work:

-- Pin `apache-airflow-providers-cncf-kubernetes==5.2.2` in your `requirements.txt` file.
-- Create an Airflow connection in your Deployment with the following values:
-     - **Connection Id:**: `kubernetes_default`
-     - **Connection Type**: **Kubernetes Cluster Connection**
-- Add `AIRFLOW_CONN_KUBERNETES_DEFAULT="kubernetes://"` as an environment variable.

 #### Runtime 6 (Airflow 2.4)

 Smart Sensors were deprecated in Airflow 2.2.4 and removed in Airflow 2.4.0.
 If your organization is still using Smart Sensors, you'll need to start using deferrable operators.
 See [Deferrable operators](https://docs.astronomer.io/learn/deferrable-operators).